Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

 \begin{example} The classical network from Shinar and Feinberg's work on ACR \cite{Shinar2010structural} contains three single-input intermediates.
 The original and reduced networks are respectively:

 Applying \Cref{alg:invariance} to the reduced network, we conclude that the steady state systems of these two networks are torically invariant with respect to the following matrices, respectively:

 \Cref{alg:summary} tells us that $\tilde{F}$ is $\T_{\tilde{A}}$-toric, as it passes the injectivity test, and \Cref{prop:intermediates_with_input_1_and_toricity} allows us to conclude that $F$ is $\T_A$-toric.
-However, the original system $F$ does not pass the injectivity test for $\T_A$-toricity. \end{example}
+However, the original system $F$ does not pass the injectivity test for {being $\T_A$-toric}. \end{example}